arthurdenner/react-semantic-ui-datepickers/README.md

 ## Roadmap

-- Improve accessibility
-  > @donysukardi did some work on accessibility in the BaseDatePicker, but I couldn't get it working correcly.
-Feel free to help on this!
 - Add more tests (including e2e)

 > Feel free to open issues and/or create PRs to improve other aspects of the library!